victorkryz/HR-Utils/README.md

 # HR-Utils
-HR-Utils is a Pl/SQL package(s) enables operating on HR schema's entities using its API (Pl/SQL user types, oracle object types, collections) insted of direct access to HR's tables.
+HR-Utils is a Pl/SQL package enables operating on HR schema entities using its API (Pl/SQL user types, oracle object types, collections) as an alternative of direct access to HR's tables.

-# Common
+## Common
-The package consists of:
+The repository consists of:
-- *"package"* directory:
+- *"packages"* directory:
-     + HR-Utils Pl/SQl package
+     + "HR-Utils" Pl/SQl package
 - *"client"* directory:
-     + "pls":  PL/SQL scripts as a samples (tests) of using HR-Utils API;
+     + "pls":  PL/SQL scripts as samples/tests of using HR-Utils API;
      + "py": starters of these scripts;
  - *"install"* directory:
-     - SQL scripts for installing/uninstalling HR-Utils on Oracle server
+     - SQL scripts for installing/uninstalling HR-Utils on Oracle server;
  - *"py.aux"* directory:
-     -  auxiliary py-scripts for internal using
+     -  auxiliary py-scripts for internal using on the installing/uninstalling/testing phases;

-HR-Utils API is specified in package specification (*package/hr-utils.pks*).
+HR-Utils API is declared in package specification (*package/hr-utils.pks*).

-# Prerequisits
+## Prerequisites
-- Oracle Server with installed HR schema (*)
+- Oracle Server with installed HR schema
 - Oracle client (at list sqlplus)
 - Python 2

+(see bellow detailed version info)

-# Configuration
+## Configuration
-At the core of configuration there's a single file "config.json" intended to provide the next kind of iformation:
+At the core of configuration there's a single file "config.json" intended to provide the next kind of information:

 - Oracle server connection info;
 - "sqlplus" utility access way